mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

-# Mule Kick: SFDC to SFDC Custom Object One Way Sync
+# Anypoint Template: SFDC to SFDC Custom Object Broadcast

 + [Use Case](#usecase)
 + [Run it!](#runit)